 How Much Does an ER Visit Cost?

 How likely is it that you’ll have a trip to the Emergency Department?
 Perhaps more likely than you think.
-CDC reported that 17.5% of kids and 19.4% of adults age 18 and up had at least one ER visit in 2016.
-The age-related rates of ER usage were highest for people age 75-plus, and for the 18 to 24-year-old group.
-More than 1/3 of Native American children visited an ER in 2016; as did over 1/4 of Black American adults and nearly 30% of adults living below poverty level.
-So, facing a potential bill into the thousands, you only want to use the ER if you need that level of help and urgency.
-The best alternative may be to consider using an Urgent Care Center, or calling your doctor’s office to see a provider who has an open appointment slot.
-Your wallet may thank you.
+CDC reported that one in five (19.6%) kids and 21.3% of adults aged 18 and up had at least one ER visit in 2018.
+The age-related rates of ER usage were highest for people aged 65-plus.
+ER use for the 18 to 24-year-old group was the next highest.
+More than one-third of Native American children visited an ER in 2018; as did over 1/4 of Black Americans, both adults and kids.
+Over one-third of adults living below poverty level visited the ER in 2019.